PinkKaro/OPTEP/README.md

 We want to build a company tool which gives the employees the opportunity to choose the right learning course.
 Company mentors can

 recommand the right course for a specific job.
 Attendees can vote for courses they have attended.
-Our planned prototyp
+Our planned prototype

 is an online intranet platform.